Vinegar, salt, baking soda, hydrogen peroxide, olive oil and 20 Mule Team Borax

 For earache, carefully use a cotton swab to apply olive oil to the outside ear cavity… maybe even warm the oil before applying.

 Olive oil also has benefits for hair: comb a bit of the stuff through dry or frizzy hair, especially in winter or on humid days.
 It can help repair damaged hair.
 Apply, put on a shower cap, do whatever for 30 minutes then shampoo.
 Olive oil is also a great skin moisturizer, in part because it contains linoleic acid, which prevents water from evaporating.
+To remove paint from your skin, just use olive oil and a little granulated sugar or salt.
+The paint will come off and your skin will be exfoliated and moisturized, too.

 It can also provide a safe and natural lubricant for shaving, and even be used as an aftershave!
 Similarly, olive oil can soothe chapped lips.
 Make your own balm by mixing olive oil and melted beeswax in a 1:1 ratio (add an essential oil if you want a nice fragrance).